pedro-cmat/v6-summary-rdb-py/README.md

 - `Histogram`
 - `Boxplot` (reported individually for each node)

+Additionally, it's also possible to evaluate the number of participants for a cohort.

 ## Node Setup

 Make sure to set the database connection parameters as environment variables using the default variables for a postgres database (https://www.postgresql.org/docs/9.3/libpq-envars.html):